Historical event of 1st May and its celebration worldwide

 In the midst of all these adversities, let it be the solemn pledge of ours on the occasion of the May Day to regain the lost pension right , to strive for better health facilities, periodical wage revision, DA merger, to achieve status to the GDS and proper wages for casual labors etc. Let us mobilize ourselves for a greater form of struggle in the days to come.

-Let us take oath on this day of 1st May, 2014 to stay united and strongly face the anti working class policies in future, with all of our strength and courage.
+Let us take oath on this day of 1st May, 2015 to stay united and strongly face the anti working class policies in future, with all of our strength and courage and remain steady in the face of any attack to crush the working class and to denigrate them, at all costs.